Skip to main content

 62% of retail CFD accounts lose money.

-Our runner-up, Saxo Bank is a deeply research-oriented broker with a track record, like IBKR, spanning decades.
-They cater to all levels of experience with a variety of different platforms, but their focus on premium perks and design works best for intermediate to advanced options traders.
+Our runner-up, Saxo (formerly Saxo Bank, now part of J. Safra Sarasin since 2025), is a deeply research-oriented broker with a track record, like IBKR, spanning decades.
+It caters to all experience levels through several platforms, but its focus on premium perks and design works best for intermediate-to-advanced options traders.

-We find that SaxoTraderGO will work best for most traders, while those who operate professionally or daily could do even better with SaxoTraderPRO.
-The former is an award-winning platform that blends the sophistication of desktop-based trading alongside a powerful mobile app for 24/7 coverage.
+For most traders, SaxoTraderGO will be the natural choice, while professional or daily traders may prefer SaxoTraderPRO.
+SaxoTraderGO is an award-winning platform that blends the sophistication of desktop-based trading with a powerful mobile app for 24/7 coverage.

-Their tiered pricing structure feels somewhat convoluted with three possible options, but fortunately, they explain the key details well.
-The basic “Classic” choice requires a minimum of AUD 1,000 and charges USD 2 per US stock option contract and AUD 3 per Australian contract.
-The “VIP” offering charges USD 0.75 and AUD 1, respectively.
+Saxo’s tiered pricing structure spans three account levels.
+The basic Classic tier now has a $0 minimum deposit (eliminated from the previous AUD 1,000 requirement) and charges from USD 1.25 per US options contract and AUD 3 per Australian contract.
+The VIP tier charges from USD 0.75 and AUD 1 respectively, with a higher portfolio minimum.

 3# tastytrade